-Not many people know about the Enneagram, and those who find it see that it’s not as easy to grasp as the Myers Briggs, for example, especially because there are not many truly excellent positive resources on the Enneagram out there.
+Not many people know about it, and those who find it see that it’s not as easy to grasp as the Myers Briggs, for example.

 The first time I personally heard about the Enneagram was years ago when I was on vacation in the Dominican Republic.

-I met a couples’ coach who swore by it and convinced me to buy what he said was the best book available on it: The Wisdom of the Enneagram.
+I met a couples’ coach who swore by it and convinced me to buy what he said was the best book available: The Wisdom of the Enneagram.

-While Personality Types is a bit more approachable than The Wisdom of the Enneagram, neither are particularly focused on (a) your RAW POTENTIAL, (b) how to live in flow state, or (c) how your type interacts with other types.
+While the Personality Types book is a bit more approachable than The Wisdom of the Enneagram, neither are particularly focused on (a) your raw potential, (b) how to live in your peak state, or (c) how your type interacts with other types.

-Those are all things I’ve taken upon myself to show you here in this post and beyond, and I am very excited about it!
+Those are all things I’m excited to show you here in this post and beyond!

-So, now let’s get into what the Enneagram actually is:
+So, now let’s get into what the Enneagram is:

 What is the Enneagram?

-Feeling types process life primarily through the heart; thinking types, through the mind; and instinctual types, through the gut.
+- Feeling types process life primarily through the heart.

-Within each of the 3 orientations to life (feeling, thinking, instinctual), there are three personality types represented there.
+Within each of the three orientations to life (feeling, thinking, instinctual), there are three personality types represented there.

 Each type has a distinct way of moving up into integration (healthy, self-actualizing state) and down into disintegration (unhealthy, neurotic state).